You've come to the right place

 At Tufts Medical Center, we create relationships with each and every patient and deliver the most up-to-date information about this disease.
 This is particularly important since there are common misunderstandings in the community and a new diagnosis of HCM can be intimidating.

 Patients should know HCM is a disease that is compatible with normal longevity.
 In terms of the overall risks of living, conveys far less of a risk than other cardiac diseases like congestive heart failure (by 20-fold), myocardial infarction (by 10-fold) and virtually any cancer (by 35-fold).

-We are a premier referral and treatment center for HCM, offering the complete spectrum of advanced diagnostic and therapeutic options, and were one of the first sites nationally to be designated as an HCM Center of Excellence—the highest rating given by the Hypertrophic Cardiomyopathy Association (HCMA).
+We are a premier Center of Excellence and referral and treatment center for HCM, offering the complete spectrum of advanced diagnostic and therapeutic options. and were one of the first sites nationally to be designated as an HCM Center of Excellence—the highest rating given by the Hypertrophic Cardiomyopathy Association (HCMA).